Taara Army Base

 The Taara Army Base (Taara sõjaväelinnak) or Camp Taara is a military installation of the Estonian Defence Forces located in Võru, in South Estonia.

 History

 The Taara military facilities were built between 1926 and 1928.
+Its current uses include as a site for basic training of conscripts.

+Until 2024 when the Reedi military camp was constructed Taara was also used to house foreign troops on deployment to Estonia.
+In 2023 this included more than 300 US troops.

 Structure

 The Taara Army Base is the main Army facility of what used to be called the: Southern Defence District.
 It accommodates the following units: